tairasu/TurtleSilicon/README.md

 4.  **Set Game Directory Path**
     *   Click "Set/Change" and select the folder containing your WoW client files
-    *   For Project Epoch: Point to your WotLK 3.3.5a installation - TurtleSilicon will automatically download missing Project Epoch files
+    *   For Project Epoch: Point to your WotLK 3.3.5a installation after updating it with the Ascension launcher (using CrossOver/Whisky/wine) - TurtleSilicon is not able to update Epoch for you

 5.  **Apply Patches**
     *   Click "Patch Game" to apply performance optimizations